-I was accepted as a pilot in 1968 and flew for 6 years with 414 (Electronic Warfare) Squadron.
-The Fighter Squadron was tasked with providing electronic warfare targets for the North American Air Defence (NORAD) system.
-I also worked in the Flight Safety department whose aim was to prevent accidents through education and training and was responsible for investigating squadron incidents and accidents.
-An interesting aspect of the Flight Safety Officer’s job was as a squadron maintenance test pilot.
-All aircraft were flight tested after major maintenance overhaul prior to re-entering squadron service.
+In 1968 I was accepted as a pilot in the Canadian Armed Forces and flew for six years with 414 (Electronic Warfare) Squadron.
+The “Black Knight” Squadron was tasked with providing electronic warfare targets for the North American Air Defence system (NORAD).
+My secondary duty as a Flight Safety Officer was to prevent accidents through education and training.
+I also flight tested the Avro CF-100 after major maintenance overhaul prior to squadron service.

 In 1974 I joined Pacific Western Airlines and enjoyed fourteen years flying throughout Canada, the Arctic and Overseas Cargo.
 In 1988 the airline was renamed Canadian Airlines International and I flew overseas to Europe, Asia and South America.
 A medical problem cut short my flying career in 2000.

 I subsequently started Safeflight Consulting Ltd. specialising in Standard Operating Procedures.
 The company had a contract with ZIP Airlines and Air Canada to provide ground school training on the Boeing 737 and Boeing 767 respectively.

 In 2007 I retired from aviation and started my writing career.
 My published works

 The Beaver Magazine, now called Canada's History, Feb/Mar 2009 issue, article to celebrate the 100th Anniversary of Flight in Canada.